radumarias/syncoxiders/README.md

 ### Between providers

 - You may share a file from your provider with another person, using our service.
-They will see the file in their provider, both of you can change the file and the changes are kept in sync.
-You can also setup read-only sharing
+They will see the file in their provider, both of you can change the file and the changes are kept in sync.You can also setup read-only sharing
 - The service will notify the user.
 You will be notified back when they accepted and also when they changed something
-- If provider supports sharing it will use their build-in sharing functionality, if not it will copy the file to destination provider and then keep it in sync between the two of you
+- On sharing on the same provider if the provider supports sharing it will use their build-in sharing functionality, if not it will copy the file to destination provider and then keep it in sync between the two of you

 ### With external users